glasnt/talks/2019_05_PyConUS.podium/slides.md

 So there is a way to roughly translate between the different mediums.

+This is useful if we are working with charts that only define the floss colours.

-But we start to see a problem here of missing colours.
+But we start to see a problem here of missing colours between the two medium

 For the Cranberry series, there are 6 available floss threads, but only four wool.
 And in this picture, my local craft-store was even completely out of one of the wool skeins.